SrikerPalla/ExampleRepo/README.md

 Hi

-My name is SRIKER REDDY PALLA
+My name is SRIKER PALLA

 THIS IS MY GIT REPOSITORY

-This is my REIGN